-- 1. Learn and understand history, meaning, purpose and theory of social marketing discipline, as well as of public relations one. - ASSESMENT: (a)High-stakes final exam; (b)low-stakes individual written reflective memos on assigned readings. - 2.
-Become familiar with the real world examples of tools, techniques and best practices of social marketing and public relations trades. - ASSESMENT: (a)High-stakes final exam; (b)low-stakes individual written reflective memos on assigned readings. - 3.
-Apply critical and analytical thinking techniques to the reading assignments in order to gain higher order knowledge, applying & synthesising various ideas, concepts, frameworks and practices learnt from the readings. - ASSESMENT: (a)High-stakes group assignment to prepare and lead the whole class Socratic seminar discussions; (b)semester-long high-stakes group assignment to identify purpose and the target audience and, then, plan, execute and report on a social marketing on-campus campaign. - 4.
-Learn from a hands-on experience how social marketing campaign is actually planned, executed, evaluated and reported on. - ASSESMENT: Semester-long high-stakes group assignment to identify purpose and the target audience and, then, plan, execute and report on a social marketing oncampus campaign. - 5.
-Practice high impact oral and written communication and discussion facilitation skills - ASSESMENT: (a)High-stakes group assignment to prepare and lead the whole class Socratic seminar discussions; (b)Semester-long high-stakes group assignment to identify purpose and the target audience and, then, plan, execute and report on a social marketing on-campus campaign; (c)low-stakes individual written reflective memos on assigned readings.
+- 1. Learn and understand history, meaning, purpose and theory of social marketing, as well as public relations. - 2.
+Become familiar with the real world examples of tools, techniques and best practices of social marketing and public relations trades. - 3.
+Apply critical and analytical thinking techniques to the reading assignments in order to gain higher order knowledge, applying & synthesising various ideas, concepts, frameworks and practices learnt from the readings. - 4.
+Learn from a hands-on experience how social marketing campaign is actually planned, executed, evaluated and reported on. - 5.
+Practice high impact oral and written communication and discussion facilitation skills